ACKleinfelter/spotify-data-analysis/README.md

 # spotify-data-analysis
-Analyzing audio features of popular tracks on Spotify.
+Analyzing audio features of popular tracks on Spotify with Cameron Carter.

 ## Questions
 - How does track length affect energy and tempo?